 Then I have created the account name: coronastorage; you can choose the name whatever you want, but write all the letters in lower cases, and the name must be unique.
 The name must be between 3 and 24 characters in length and can include numbers and letters only.

 Select the location for your storage account, or use a default location.

-Performace should be Standard as this is just basic tutorial for learning, but Microsoft recommends Premium.
+Performace should be Standard as this is just a basic tutorial for learning, but Microsoft recommends Premium.